jasonacox/TinyLLM/README.md

 ### Chatbot

 Chatbot is a simple web based python flask app that allows you to chat with an LLM using the OpenAI API.
-It support multiple sessions and remembers your conversational history.
+It supports multiple sessions and remembers your conversational history.
 Some RAG (Retrieval Augmented Generation) features including:

 * Summarizing external websites (just paste a URL in chat window)
 * Fetch current news (use `/news`) - see [chatbot](chatbot) page for more details.